Flowminder/FlowKit/autoflow/README.md

 To build the Docker image, run

 ```
-docker build -t flowminder/flowtrigger .
+docker build -t flowminder/autoflow .
 ```

 ### Run

 When running the container, the following environment variables should be set:
-- `FLOWTRIGGER_INPUTS_DIR`: Path to a directory containing Jupyter notebooks and a workflow definition file `workflows.yml`.
+- `AUTOFLOW_INPUTS_DIR`: Path to a directory containing Jupyter notebooks and a workflow definition file `workflows.yml`.
 This directory will be mounted as a read-only bind mount inside the container.
 See [Inputs](#Inputs) for details of what this directory should contain, and see `./examples/inputs/` for an example.
-- `FLOWTRIGGER_OUTPUTS_DIR`: Path to a directory in which executed notebooks and PDF reports should be stored.
+- `AUTOFLOW_OUTPUTS_DIR`: Path to a directory in which executed notebooks and PDF reports should be stored.
 This directory will be bind-mounted inside the container, and subdirectories `notebooks/` and `reports/` will be created if they do not already exist.
-- `FLOWTRIGGER_LOG_LEVEL`: Logging level (e.g. 'DEBUG' or 'ERROR').
+- `AUTOFLOW_LOG_LEVEL`: Logging level (e.g. 'DEBUG' or 'ERROR').
 Must be upper-case.
-- `FLOWTRIGGER_DB_URI`: URI of a SQL database in which FlowTrigger will store metadata for workflow runs.
-The password can be replaced by `'{}'`, e.g. `postgresql://user:{}@localhost:5432/flowtrigger`.
+- `AUTOFLOW_DB_URI`: URI of a SQL database in which AutoFlow will store metadata for workflow runs.
+The password can be replaced by `'{}'`, e.g. `postgresql://user:{}@localhost:5432/autoflow`.
 If database URI is not provided, an in-memory SQLite database will be used.
-- `FLOWTRIGGER_DB_PASSWORD`: Password for the database.
+- `AUTOFLOW_DB_PASSWORD`: Password for the database.
 - `FLOWAPI_URL`: FlowAPI URL.
 - `FLOWAPI_TOKEN`: FlowAPI access token.
 This should allow access to `available_dates`, along with any query kinds used in the notebooks to be executed.

-Alternatively, `FLOWTRIGGER_DB_PASSWORD` and `FLOWAPI_TOKEN` can be set as docker secrets instead of environment variables.
+Alternatively, `AUTOFLOW_DB_PASSWORD` and `FLOWAPI_TOKEN` can be set as docker secrets instead of environment variables.

 When the container runs, it will parse `workflows.yml` and construct all of the workflows defined, and run the workflows on their defined schedules with the provided parameters.
-All executed notebooks will be available in `${FLOWTRIGGER_OUTPUTS_DIR}/notebooks/`, and PDF reports will be in `${FLOWTRIGGER_OUTPUTS_DIR}/reports/`.
+All executed notebooks will be available in `${AUTOFLOW_OUTPUTS_DIR}/notebooks/`, and PDF reports will be in `${AUTOFLOW_OUTPUTS_DIR}/reports/`.

 ## Inputs

 ### Defining workflows

-Workflows should be defined in a yaml file `${FLOWTRIGGER_INPUTS_DIR}/workflows.yml`.
+Workflows should be defined in a yaml file `${AUTOFLOW_INPUTS_DIR}/workflows.yml`.
 This file should contain a sequence of workflow specifications.
 Each workflow specification has the following keys:
 - `name`: A unique name for this workflow.
 - `kind`: The type of workflow to be defined.
 Currently-supported kinds are:
     - `'scheduled_notebooks'`: Execute a set of notebooks on a regular schedule.